 Confusingly-because of one of our own early videos that was unclear-a lot of people think that Mercury just refers to CUDA processing.
 This is wrong.
-To see that this was not the original intent, you need look no further than the project settings UI strings Mercury Playback Engine GPU Acceleration and Mercury Playback Engine Software Only, which would make no sense if Mercury meant “hardware” (i.e., CUDA).
+To see that this was not the original intent, you need look no further than the project settings UI strimangs Mercury Playback Engine GPU Acceleration and Mercury Playback Engine Software Only, which would make no sense if Mercury meant “hardware” (i.e., CUDA).

 What is required for Premiere Pro to use CUDA processing?

 The official and up-to-date list of the cards that provide the CUDA processing features is here:

 Some of the cards on that list are only enabled if you have the recent updates.
 Go here to read about the most recent updates.

 If you don’t have one of these CUDA cards, you can still use Premiere Pro CS5; you just won’t get the advantages of processing with CUDA.

 On Mac OS, CUDA processing features of Premiere Pro CS5 require Mac OSX v10.6.3 or later.

 Here’s a list of things that Premiere Pro CS5 can process with CUDA: